hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 #### Java Client Programmatic Configuration

-Using the configuration API, a ClientConfig configured as required.
-Please refer to the related parts and API doc for details.
+Using the configuration API, a `ClientConfig` configured as required.
+Please refer to the related sections and JavaDocs for more information.

 ##### ClientNetworkConfig

+ClientNetworkConfig includes the below listed configuration options, which are explained under [Network Configuration Options](#network-configuration-options) section.

 * addressList
-* smartRouting (default is  true)
+* smartRouting
 * redoOperation
-* connectionTimeout (default is 5000)
+* connectionTimeout
-* connectionAttemptLimit (default is  2)
+* connectionAttemptLimit
-* connectionAttemptPeriod (default is  3000)
+* connectionAttemptPeriod
 * SocketInterceptorConfig
 * SocketOptions
 * SSLConfig